...

 Dental operatory with two monitors setup example

-• Intraoral camera with drivers installed and integrated into your imaging software.
+Drivers installed and integrated into your imaging software.
 Without this, images do not save to the correct patient chart.
+Integration must be tested and confirmed before you see your first patient.

 Intraoral camera example for dental operatory

-• Digital X-ray sensors integrated end-to-end: sensor to imaging software to practice management system.
-Your IT provider tests this entire chain before you go live.
+Sensor to imaging software to practice management system.
+Your IT provider tests this entire chain before you go live to confirm X-rays route to the right patient automatically.

 Digital x-ray sensor example for dental operatory

-• Hardwired ethernet, not Wi-Fi.
 Imaging files are large.
 Wireless drops cause lag.
 Every operatory needs a wired network connection.
+This is non-negotiable for consistent imaging performance.

 What Your IT Provider Configures Before You Open

-• Practice management software installed on each workstation with the correct user permissions.
+Practice management software installed on each workstation with the correct user permissions so staff only see what they are authorized to access.

-• Imaging software bridged to the PMS so X-rays save to the right patient automatically.
+Imaging software bridged to the PMS so X-rays save to the right patient automatically without manual file handling or naming.

-• Automatic workstation lock so screens do not stay open when staff step away.
+Automatic workstation lock configured so screens do not stay open when staff step away.
+Required under HIPAA technical safeguards.

-• Network speed tested at each operatory to confirm no lag during peak hours.
+Network speed tested at each operatory to confirm no lag during peak hours when all chairs are active simultaneously.

 The Mistake That Delays Opening Day